 THE GIRL TOSSED AND TURNED as her dog-shaped alarm clock reverberated on her nightstand, creating a deafening sound across the bedroom.
-She wrapped her polyester headrest over her ears in an attempt to tune out the noise, but to no avail.
-Her eyes shot open as she could no longer ignore the incessant ringing, quickly sitting up and glaring over at the alarm clock.
+She wrapped her polyester headrest over her ears in an attempt to tune out the noise but to no avail.
+Her eyes shot open as she could no longer ignore the incessant ringing.
+She then quickly sat up and glared over at the alarm clock.

 She clenched her right hand into a fist and smashed the stupid thing through her nightstand.
 That finally put a stop to the ringing, but now she needed a new clock… and a new nightstand.

 The girl grumbled as she sat up, wiping the drool, eye booger, and snot residue from her face.
 Staring down at the mess she made, she made a mental note to inform Mr. Pete that the “new state-of-the-art” alarm clock he got her was a big fat dud.
 She wished he would stop to test these new products, or at the very least, check an online review before just carelessly throwing away a perfectly good wad of cash.